leon-ai/docs.getleon.ai/docs/packages-modules.md

 ### translate(key, d = { })

-Randomly pick up a module answer via the given key, do string interpolation via the given data object and return the plain string answer.
+Randomly pick up a module answer from the `packages/{PACKAGE NAME}/data/answers/{LANG}.json` file via the given key, do string interpolation via the given data object and return the plain string answer.

 - `key`: module answer key to pick up the right string.
 - `d`: data object for string interpolation.